Will Gasoline Kill Yellow Jacket Nest In Ground? Ultimate Revelation!

 Dry Ice

-If you don’t favor the method of gasoline yellow jackets, try dry ice.
+If you don’t favor the method of using gasoline yellow jackets, try dry ice.
 Instantly place it into a yellow jacket ground nest to kill them all.
 Add earth right away to seal the entrance and exit holes.

 Peppermint Oil